 - All help requests followed the same basic process, for which all participants were trained.

-Implementation went well, and led directly into a sustainment plan, which included:
+Implementation went well and led directly to a sustainment plan, which included:

 - Revision of the onboarding process to train new employees in the new process